 So we paired it back, ideally we needed to find a solution along the Garden Route, on our way from Stellenbosch, Cape Town to Plettenberg Bay (where we would be staying for a month.)
-We asked a LOT of locals and the response was a resounding: Gondwana Game Reserve.
+We asked a LOT of locals and the response for a safari near Cape Town was a resounding: Gondwana Game Reserve.

-We opted for the Kwena Lodge for two nights, full board package, half board was available (self catering not an option) but we figured we might as well remove any hassle, plus we got a great price.
+We opted for the Kwena Lodge for two nights with the full board package.
+Half board was available (self catering not an option), but we figured we might as well remove any hassle.
+Plus we got a great price.
 Our package included: Breakfast – Lunch – Dinner – 2 Game Drives per day – Afternoon tea.
 The price was approx $990 AUD per night.
 We were extremely lucky to get a discount and paid about half of that.

 I have to say, I hadn’t really done much research on the experience of a game reserve, all I knew was that while the reserve is gated (meaning the animals can’t escape) there is a wide area for them to roam and essentially be free.
 It did challenge my thoughts “is this irresponsible tourism?” and “aren’t these animals purchased, therefore, how is this different from a zoo?” but once I saw the scale of the place, I soon pushed those fears aside.

 Once we arrived and checked into our lodge, we made our way to the dining hall for lunch.
-We were told that we’d need to be accompanied at night by a staff member because the animals can (and will) roam where they like.
-Lunch and dinner were three course affairs, so after I rolled from the dining hall to our lodge, we spent the next hour or so digesting before our first game drive.
+We were told that we’d need to be accompanied at night by a staff member.
+As the animals can (and will) roam where they like.
+Lunch and dinner were three course affairs.
+So, after I rolled from the dining hall to our lodge, we spent the next hour or so digesting before our first game drive.

 The Big Five

 The drives were at dawn and dusk, when the animals are most active.
-We were amazed how many people slept in during the morning drives, despite freezing temperatures, these were the best times to see the animals more alert, feeding or on the move.
+It was incredible how many people slept in during the morning drives.
+Despite freezing temperatures, these were the best times to see the animals more alert, feeding or on the move.

 We were kept on a fairly tight schedule, except during the day where you could relax by the pool or have a treatment from the spa.
-We had other plans, we decided to go mountain biking.
+But! we had other plans, we decided to go mountain biking.
 We self drove through the ‘predator’ enclosure (seeing rhinos, baboons and zebra along the way) and into the ‘non-predatory’ enclosure.
-We started cycling and saw an ostrich, zebra, and then giraffe!
+As we started cycling and saw an ostrich, zebra, and then giraffe!
 We were able to get so close to the giraffe without disturbing them.
 I honestly never thought I could say that I’ve shared my lunch with a giraffe, until now.

 Above are a few pictures I took of the two lions we saw.
 Lucky for them, there are currently no predators for the lions in this reserve.
-Gondwana did try to bring in hyena, but one of their lions had escaped during the licensing process which didn’t help with their application.
+Gondwana did try to bring in hyena, but one of their lions had escaped during the licensing process.
+Not aiding with their application.
 They wisely put it on hold.